- Programs of Study

-The Stanton/Wilmington Campus competes in intercollegiate athletics as a member of the National Junior College Athletic Association (NJCAA), which includes schools in New Jersey, Southeastern Pennsylvania and Delaware.
+The Stanton/George Campus competes in intercollegiate athletics as a member of the National Junior College Athletic Association (NJCAA), which includes schools in New Jersey, Southeastern Pennsylvania and Delaware.
 The women's volleyball team has been consistent Region 19 Champions, and many campus athletes from all sports have been named to All-American teams.

 Athletic eligibility is certified through the Athletic Director's Office and verified on the regional and national level by the NJCAA.
 Students from either campus compete in: women's volleyball, men's soccer, men's basketball, and women's softball.
 The campuses have also sponsored students with outstanding success in individual sports (for example, golf, tennis, cross country, wrestling) in NJCAA regional and national events.

-The Stanton/Wilmington Campus has a variety of recreational facilities for student use.
+The Stanton/George Campus has a variety of recreational facilities for student use.
 A multipurpose gymnasium and athletic fields accommodating a wide range of recreational, intramural and collegiate sporting events are located at the Stanton Campus site.
 Racquetball and basketball courts are available at Wilmington.
 Both locations contain Fitness Centers housing Nautilus and other fitness-related equipment.
 Activity Coordinators organize intramural sport programs throughout the school year.

 Kent County Location